You can communicate with the Board by sending an email to info@galtt.ca.

 Directors and Officers

 GaLTT’s constitution allows from 5 to 15 Directors to serve for two-year terms.
-Our current Board of Directors was elected at the Society’s AGM on March 4, 2023.
-The Society’s officers were elected at the new board’s first meeting on March 8, 2022.
+Our current Board of Directors was elected at the Society’s AGM on March 10, 2024.
+The Society’s current officers are listed below.
 To read brief biographies scroll down this page.

 Rob Brockley